mieubrisse/personal-writing/you-need-an-exobrain/post.md

 One piece of content goes viral?
 Thousands of followers and a global platform.

-One wrong strategy call for your business?
+One bad strategy call in business?
 Hundreds of hours of wasted work.

 Working smart dominates working hard.
 Decisions define outcomes.

 Pity we all suck at decisionmaking.

-Default human thinking is lazy, emotional, and fast.
-[Kahneman's System 1 thinking](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow#:~:text=System%201%3A%20Fast%2C%20automatic%2C%20frequent%2C%20emotional%2C%20stereotypic%2C%20unconscious.).
+Default human thinking is lazy, emotional, and fast ([Kahneman's System 1 thinking](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow#:~:text=System%201%3A%20Fast%2C%20automatic%2C%20frequent%2C%20emotional%2C%20stereotypic%2C%20unconscious.)).

 This made sense in caveman times.
 Quick reactions were great at dealing with tigers and angry tribesmen.